naotama2002/mcp-remote-go/README.md

 ## Authentication

 The first time you connect to a server requiring authentication, you'll be prompted to open a URL in your browser to authorize access.
 The program will wait for you to complete the OAuth flow and then establish the connection.
+The callback port for OAuth authentication will automatically use an available port if the default port is in use.

 Authorization tokens are stored in `~/.mcp-auth/` and will be reused for future connections.